mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 *** 1 failure detected in test suite "EulerTest"
 ```

 Our test failed like we wanted it to.
-Now that we have our test lets implement some code to pass our test.
+Now that we have our test let's implement some code to pass our test.

 ```
 int find_mult(const int &first_num, const int& second_num, const int &upper_bound)